 The voie verte de Gaves is an 18 km path for cycling and walking that runs from Lourdes along the Lavedan Valley to the town of Soulom.
 It was once a rail line taking tourists to Luz Saint Sauveur and the ski resort of Cauterets and passes through a number of villages and towns along its length.
 It is suitable for anyone who enjoys riding a bike and is completely separated from the road making it perfect for a family ride.
 You can find more information about the ride on our voie vert de Gave ride guide.

 There are two bike shops in Lourdes where you can hire bikes if you don’t have your own.
 Both hire a range of bikes including electric bikes.
-Bike & Py is located in the center of town while Cycle Arbes is located across the road from the E.Leclerc supermarket just outside the town center.
+Bike & Py is located in the centre of town while Cycle Arbes is located across the road from the E.Leclerc supermarket just outside the town centre.

 Sample the local produce at Les Halles

-Les Halles in the center of Lourdes is the local produce market.
+Les Halles in the centre of Lourdes is the local produce market.
 Here you will find fruit, vegetables, meat, cheese, and bread from around the region.
-Outside the market, there is usually a range of other stallholders selling everything from jewelry to mattresses.
+Outside the market, there is usually a range of other stallholders selling everything from jewellery to mattresses.
 If you love markets it’s definitely worth having a wander around.